 Notifications: Mid-March 2019

 Note: Faculty members may submit to both the RPA and JFRG competitions, but the project/program scope should be adjusted accordingly.

 Junior Faculty Research Grant Information

-The Department of Surgery is pleased to announce a competition for (F2017-18) of the Junior Faculty Research Grants.
+The Department of Surgery is pleased to announce a competition for (F2018-19) of the Junior Faculty Research Grants.
 These grants will be allocated to proposals for research programs within the Department of Surgery, focused on clinical, quality improvement, education, or translational research objectives.
-Up to two grants will be available.
+Up to three grants will be available.